 “The best asset we have for making a contribution to the world is ourselves.
 If we under invest in ourselves, and by that I mean our minds, our bodies, and our spirits, we damage the very tool we need to make our highest contribution”

 Nothing happens without you, The Asset.
-If you want to be operating at your peak, protect the asset, take care of yourself.
+If you want to be operating at your peak, protect the asset, and take care of yourself.
 Constantly check your work, home, and social processes.

 Focus and productivity are qualities many people struggle with.
 These qualities are essential to be able to focus on less to do more.
 Being productive isn’t a matter of having the best tools or technology to make yourself feel busy.
 Instead, it is the ability to focus and produce at a high level.

-What helps me is to plan my day before hand.
+What helps me is to plan my day beforehand.
 Not a detailed plan just an outline of the important things that I would like to get done.
-I try to front load the day with the most important things I need to get done.
+I try to front-load the day with the most important things I need to get done.

 There was a time I used a small paper planner but now I use my phone and an app.
 It’s called WinStreak.
-It is a simple app that highlights the three or four important things I would like to front load my day with to ensure they get done.
+It is a simple app that highlights the three or four important things I would like to front-load my day with to ensure they get done.

 Begin Something New

 Begin to make positive changes.
 Go slow and be creative.
-Cut out the waste in your routine and weight the results.
+Cut out the waste in your routine and weigh the results.
 All positive results should be adopted, all failures should be discarded.

 Trying something new should be fun but should not be done just because.
 Only try something new if it has a high probability of yielding promising results in your goal to focus on less to achieve more.

-You constantly have to schedule in fun, otherwise, it will not get done.
-We all have been in the workflow, the zone or the fog of war while working.
-Anything that was outside of or work purpose got sacrificed.
+You constantly have to schedule fun, otherwise, it will not get done.
+We all have been in the workflow, the zone, or the fog of war while working.
+Anything that was outside of our work purpose got sacrificed.

 Christine Carter wrote that people equate their importance to how busy they are in her book The Sweet Spot: How to Find Your Groove at Home and Work.
 However, she notes, the trick is to find your sweet spot, that perfect balance between power and ease.

 Carter says, one way to do this is to: “Find the minimum effective dose of everything.
-The ‘minimum effective dose’ (MED) is considered to be the lowest dose of a pharmaceutical product that spurs a clinically significant change in health or well-being.
+The ‘minimum effective dose (MED) is considered to be the lowest dose of a pharmaceutical product that spurs a clinically significant change in health or well-being.

 Work With Stakeholders

 Share your routine improvement ideas with the people and groups that will be affected by any changes.
 Family, friends, and co-workers will be a great source of advice and suggestions on what may or may not work on your quest to achieve more with less.

 You get positive data to help you focus on less to achieve more and the important people in your life feel and know you care as you involve them and seek their advice.

 The Attempt Is To Focus On Less To Achieve More

 Don’t be shy.
-Let the principles know you aim it to focus on less to achieve more.
+Let the principles know you aim to focus on less to achieve more.
 They should know that your actions are not all about them.
 LOL.

 Let your boss know you aim to achieve more in less time and you will like to share the new-found extra saved time with the company.
 Inform your family and friends that you aim to spend more quality time with them and volunteer more in the community.

 Amabile suggests that employers encourage their employees to daydream for 30 to 60 minutes a day.
-Instead of constant doing, she recommends unstructured time, which can be spent in peaceful contemplation.
+Instead of constantly doing it, she recommends unstructured time, which can be spent in peaceful contemplation.